The Hatch Student Living Story

 Eco Village opens

-Eco Village at Rotokauri Campus becomes third accommodation facility.
+Eco Village at Rotokauri Campus becomes the third Wintec accommodation facility on offer.

 The Hatch Student Living Story - Our Whakapapa.